Pay just $7.50 for postage

 Preheat your oven to 200º F, then turn it off; if you have a warming drawer, you may set that to low/moist setting instead.
 Prepare a baking sheet by lining it with parchment paper.

 In a small bowl, mix together the warm water (start with 1/3 cup), yeast and 1 teaspoon of sugar to proof the yeast; set aside.
 In the bowl of your stand mixer, add the remaining wet ingredients and mix until combined.
 Whisk together the dry ingredients in a separate bowl.
 After 5 minutes of proofing, stir in the yeast-water mixture into the wet ingredients (note: if your yeast isn’t bubbling at this point, throw it out and start again with fresh yeast).
 Gradually stir in the dry ingredients until fully integrated, adding more warm water by the tablespoon as needed to get the dough soft and so that the dough is not tight or stiff — you should be able to pull the dough gently without it feeling tight or like it would bounce back — if it’s stiff, then add more warm water then mix 1-2 minutes more on medium speed.

 Using either method, once the dough is combined, divide it in half and divide each half into three equal-sized balls (6 balls total).
-Roll each ball out into an 18-inch coil or log on a clean, flat surface dusted lightly with gfJules™ All Purpose Flour.
+Roll each ball out into an 18-inch coil or log on a clean, flat surface very dusted lightly with gfJules™ All Purpose Flour.
 Pinch together one end of each coil, wetting them slightly with water to help them join together at the top, then braid them, finishing by connecting them to the top of the other end in order to form a long braid.